Bipolaron liquids at strong Peierls electron-phonon couplings

-{\em Methods.---} We study $N\le 16$ electrons in the zero magnetization sector $S^z_{\rm Tot} = 0$ of the Peierls model on chains of lengths $L\le 32$.
+{\em Methods.---} We study $N\le 16$ electrons in the zero magnetization sector $S^z_{\rm Tot} = 0$ of the Peierls model on chains of lengths $L\le 48$.
 We use DMRG to compute the ground state, utilizing up to $n_{{\rm ph}_{\rm max}} + 1 = 20$ phonon states to represent the local phonon Hilbert space.
-Numerical results were converged with respect to the bond dimension $m$.
-A maximum $m=600$ provides convergence with a truncation error smaller than $5\times10^{-7}$ for open boundary conditions (OBC) and $5\times10^{-6}$ for periodic boundary conditions (PBC), see the Supplementary Material for more information \footnote{Link to Supplementary Materials}.
+In the literature, DMRG has been often used to study one dimensional correlated Hamiltonians with Holstein electron-phonon coupling, seldomly with Peierls electron-phonon coupling~\cite{DMRGE1,DMRGE2,DMRGE3,DMRGE4,DMRGE5,DMRGE6,DMRGE7,DMRGE8,DMRGE9,DMRGE10,DMRGE11,DMRGE12,DMRGE13,DMRGE14,DMRGJS}.
+Our numerical results were converged with respect to the bond dimension $m$.
+A maximum $m=600$ provides convergence with a truncation error smaller than $5\times10^{-7}$ for open boundary conditions (OBC) and $5\times10^{-6}$ for periodic boundary conditions (PBC), see the Supplemental Materials for more information~\cite{SupplementaryMaterials}.

+Note that unlike in Quantum Monte Carlo approaches, where an explicit cutoff on the amplitude of the lattice distortions is introduced to avoid unphysical changes in the sign of the hopping term~\cite{FradkinHirsch,AssaadHohen} or a restricted interval of interaction strengths is explored, in DMRG simulations one may use the $\delta$ phonon term as a Lagrange multiplier that energetically penalizes unphysical changes in the sign of the hopping, {\it i.e.}, as a physical constraint on the length of the bonds.